m6io/react-formgen/packages/json-schema/README.md

   );
 };

-// Examle of a component that can be used to display a scrollable, fixed max-height list of errors, if any. const FormErrors: React.FC = () => {
+// Example of a component that can be used to display a scrollable, fixed max-height list of errors, if any. const FormErrors: React.FC = () => {
   const errors = useFormContext((state) => state.errors);